cauwt/articles/indicator_matrix_en.md

 An indicator matrix gives the fundamental data construction a clear direction so that we can get all resources together to avoid omission or lack the process-focusing and result-focusing indicator data.

 * **To guide the construction of content products**
 An indicator matrix is used integrated with business scenario.
-Analysts combine multiple indicators and dimensions to comprehensively understand a specific business.
-The overall business changes can be achieved by changes of the indicator values, which makes analysts to detect and locate problems.
+Business users combine multiple indicators and dimensions to comprehensively understand a specific business.
+The overall business changes can be achieved by changes of the indicator values, which makes business users to detect and locate problems.

 * **To standardize the specifications of indicator consumption** An enterprise can employ the indicator matrix to standardize the business and calculation spec of key indicators to unify the business target and therefore achieve the top-down target driven business vision.